Sail Training Voyages 2019

 - improve the key competencies and skills of young people

-- increase the participation of young people with fewer opportunities
+- increase the participation of all citizens with fewer opportunities

 - promote intercultural learning and dialogue